JaeYeopHan/simple-navigation-component/README.md

 </br>

 ## Bug Report
-If you find a bug, please report it to me using the [Issues](https://github.com/JaeYeopHan/simple-navigation-component/issues) page on Github
+If you find a bug, please report it to me using the [Issues](https://github.com/JaeYeopHan/simple-navigation-component/issues) page on Github.

 </br>